-One Guest appears to have attempted to revolt against that mandate and was escorted out of Disney’s Hollywood Studios shouting to anybody who would listen to take off their masks with him.
+One Guest appeared to have attempted to revolt against that mandate and was escorted out of Disney’s Hollywood Studios, shouting to anybody who would listen to take off their masks with him.
 Trying to empathize with his audience, the man in question appears to be incorrectly quoting Disney-Pixar’s A Bug’s Life to prove his point.
 Since this article’s publication, we have continued to follow the story and have since updated this article with more information.

 I cant stop watching this.

 — Adventures By Carney (@yourWDWguy) September 15, 2020

 While the incident was occurring, the man went live on social media.
 After Disney trespassed him and he exited the Park, he continued to share more about his experience, making numerous claims and incorrectly citing the Americans with Disabilities Act (ADA) and the HIPAA privacy act.

 This is not the first time Disney World Cast Members and would-be Guests have clashed over the face mask policy at a Disney Park.
 Several weeks ago, we at Inside the Magic shared a story about a family being refused access to the Magic Kingdom because a little girl with autism was not wearing a mask.

 What is interesting about today’s situation, however, is that for this man to have been granted access to the theme Park, he would have had to have been seen wearing his own face mask.
 So after he already complied, he presumably decided to remove the cover.
 However, we did not know the full context before Disney decided to escort the Guests out of the theme Park.